revloc02/dndMarkdown/colver-5e-homebrew.md

 * As a player, what are you trying to do in the world on a grand scale?

 Examples: rule a dominion as king or emperor, create a major artifact, explore worlds beyond this world, become a demigod, discover lost magical secrets, destroy some great specific evil, get fabulously rich and retire, build a great city or empire

+Remember to adjust and add to these details as you go on your adventure.
+Talk to the DM if you feel you need to make some changes so they better fit you and your character.